Ilevk/solar-backend-fastapi-advanced/README.md

-# Solar Backend FastAPI
+# Solar Backend FastAPI Advanced

 Welcome to the Solar Backend FastAPI project!
-This project is designed to provide backend services for a LLM chat application using Solar API.
+This project is designed to provide backend services for a LLM chat application using Upstage Solar API.
+This repository contains simple RAGs for using the Layout Analysis, Embedding, and Chat features of the Upstage API.

 ## Table of Contents